JonasRosenzweig/RLProject/README.md

 conda install keras

-conda install wandb (for logging, comment any mention of wandb if you don't want this)
+pip install wandb (for logging, comment any mention of wandb if you don't want this)

 pip install Box2D